-In her diary, Jackie wrote, “Finn needs me and I am going with him.”
-She was made the 23rd member of the Ronne Antarctic Research Expedition, serving as the official recorder, historian, and newspaper correspondent.
-Unbeknownst to the crew, Commander Ronne executed legal documents that should something happen to him, his wife Jackie would take over as expedition leader.
-Finn felt because she had assisted him in the many plans and preparations for the expedition, she was the best equipped to fulfill the scientific aims of the mission.
-And so, Jackie became the first woman ever to serve as a working member of an Antarctic expedition, the first woman ever to overwinter in Antarctica, and the first American woman ever to set foot on the Antarctic continent.
+In her diary, Ronne wrote, “Finn needs me and I am going with him.”
+And so she became the 23rd member of the Ronne Antarctic Research Expedition, serving as the official recorder, historian, and newspaper correspondent.
+Unbeknownst to the crew, Commander Ronne legally designated his wife as expedition leader should something happen to him—and rightfully so, she had assisted in the extensive plans and preparations for the expedition, and he felt she was best equipped to fulfill the scientific aims of the mission.
+Ronne became the first woman to serve as a working member of an Antarctic expedition, the first woman to overwinter in Antarctica, and the first American woman to set foot on the Antarctic continent.

-Together, they lived and worked in a 12’ X 12’ hut based on Stonington Island in Marguerite Bay (on the Antarctic Peninsula).
-She wrote newspaper articles and dispatched official reports several times per week via teletype, while also helping Finn make his flight plans over what remained as the last true terra incognita in the world.
-Jackie also served as flight crew on several of these missions, and assisted with scientific work across many disciplines, from geology to oceanography.
+Together, Ronne and her husband lived and worked in a 12-foot by 12-foot hut based on Stonington Island in Marguerite Bay (on the Antarctic Peninsula).
+She wrote newspaper articles and dispatched official reports several times per week via teletype, while also assisting him in making flight plans over what remained as the last true terra incognita in the world.
+Ronne also served as a flight crew member on several of these missions, and she assisted with scientific work across many disciplines, from geology to oceanography.

-After 86 landings on unscouted snow, hundreds of flight hours, and 14,000 aerial photographs covering a quarter of a million square miles, the Ronne Expedition managed to map the last uncharted wedge of Antarctica, which Finn christened “Edith Ronne Land.”
+After 86 landings on unscouted snow, hundreds of flight hours, and 14,000 aerial photographs covering a quarter of a million square miles, the Ronne Expedition managed to map the last uncharted wedge of Antarctica, which Commander Ronne christened “Edith Ronne Land” after his wife.
 It was later registered as the Ronne Ice Shelf which is how it is still known today.
-Their newly updated map confirmed that the Weddell and Ross Seas were not connected, thereby defining the Antarctic landmass as a single continent.
+This newly updated map confirmed that the Weddell and Ross Seas were not connected, thereby defining the Antarctic landmass as a single continent.

 Despite its significant scientific accomplishment, the Ronne Expedition faced several setbacks and difficulties.
 Crew dynamics were often strained.
-The three airplanes had to be dug out of the snow constantly.
-Vicious storms with 100 mph winds trapped crew indoors for days on end.
-Accidents were frequent: one crewmember walked backwards off a towering ice cliff, crashing through the sea ice, but was miraculously pulled out alive.
-The team’s physicist fell 100 feet down into a glacial crevasse and stayed suspended upside down, with hands pinned behind his back for 12 hours before being rescued (Commander Ronne said, “It was like pulling a tooth from its socket”).
-And one Air Force pilot slid on the ice right into the moving propeller of his plane, saved only by his thick fur hat.
-Afterwards he flew the plane all the way back to the main base where his bleeding head was stitched up.
+Their three airplanes had to be dug out of the snow constantly.
+Vicious storms with 100 mile per hour winds trapped crew indoors for days on end.
+Accidents were frequent: one crewmember walked backwards off a towering ice cliff, crashing through the sea ice before being miraculously pulled out alive.
+One air force pilot slid on the ice headfirst into the moving propeller of his plane, saved only by his thick fur hat; for medical attention, he flew himself back to the main base where his bleeding head was stitched up.

-Returning to a heroes’ welcome in New York Harbor in 1948, Jackie recalled the expedition as, “An extremely difficult experience.
-I was under enormous tension the entire time.”
-She went on to muse that, “the most difficult part is being in isolation with the same group over a long period of time.
+Returning to a heroes’ welcome in New York Harbor in 1948, Ronne recalled the expedition as, “an extremely difficult experience.
+I was under enormous tension the entire time….The most difficult part is being in isolation with the same group over a long period of time.
 Even the way a man puts on his socks in the morning begins to irritate you.”

-Yet Jackie’s passion for Antarctica outweighed the challenges of navigating a male-dominated world.
-She acknowledged that traveling to Antarctica, “Made my life.
+Yet her passion for Antarctica outweighed the challenges of navigating a male-dominated world.
+She acknowledged that traveling to Antarctica, “made my life.
 It opened up vistas and opportunities that I would have never had otherwise...
 Old time explorers were all captivated by the beauty, the isolation, and nature in the raw.
 Invariably, they all wanted to return in time...and so it was with me.”